elcicd/el-CICD-docs/operating-manual.md

 ### Bootstrapping Onboarding Automation Servers

-The main purpose of the el-cicd Admin Utility is to bootstrap (i.e. install) the Onboarding Automation Servers.
+The main purpose of the el-CICD Admin Utility is to bootstrap (i.e. install) the Onboarding Automation Servers.
 The main points of bootstrapping are as follows:

 * Gathers the installation details
 * Summarizes the details and confirm with the user